E003

 Possible Causes

-Shorted contactor output, Damaged Type 2 cable causing line-to-line short, Incorrectly sized or misconfigured current setting in Alfen firmware, Welded or stuck power contactor
+Shorted contactor output, Damaged Type 2 cable causing a line-to-line short, Incorrectly sized or misconfigured current setting in Alfen firmware, Welded or stuck power contactor

 How to Fix / Troubleshooting